carbon-design-system/sveld/README.md

 `ComponentParser` is stateful but reusable across parses — call `parseSvelteComponent` again on the same instance for the next component instead of constructing a new one each time.

 See [`playground/`](playground) in this repo for a working example: it parses Svelte source typed into an editor and renders JSON, Markdown, TypeScript, and Custom Elements Manifest tabs, all client-side.
+Deployed at [sveld.onrender.com](https://sveld.onrender.com).

 ### Config File